carroll school of management

 Carroll School students interested in law should contact Dom DeLeo, Director of Alumni, Career Services, in the Career Center, and the University's prelaw advisor.

-In addition to MH 100 Portico, many regular Carroll School of Management courses integrate ethical issues in business and management.
+In addition to PRTO1000 Portico, many regular Carroll School of Management courses integrate ethical issues in business and management.
 Elective courses in accounting, marketing, law, and operations are focused on ethical issues specific to those disciplines.

 The Winston Center for Leadership and Ethics offers annual lecture, seminar, and workshop programs on ethics and leadership for undergraduate students.